pereiralab/erl/team.md

 ---
 type: page
-title: "Team"
+title: "Team and Alumni"
 ---

-Click on the photos to see academic profiles for staff and Google Scholar profiles for students.
+Click on the photos to see academic profiles current and alumni staff and students.

 | Name | Role | Topic |
 | --------------- | --------------- | --------------- |